kframework/k-in-k/ekore.md

 most part identical.
-To work around this issue, we define contstructs that are likely to give rise to ambiguities twice: once with the concrete syntax for parsing (suffixed with `-SYNTAX`), and a second time with abstract syntax for writing rules over (unsuffixed).
+To work around this issue, we define contstructs that are likely to give rise to ambiguities twice: once with the concrete syntax for parsing (suffixed with `-SYNTAX`), and a second time with abstract syntax for writing rules over (suffixed with `-ABSTRACT`).
 We may also define a third module (suffixed `-COMMON`) with code that these two modules can share.

 EKORE
 -----